Pramod-Kumar-G/full-stack-open-pokedex/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository contains the solutions for exercises 11.1-11.19 of Fullstack Open part 11.
+The solutions for exercise 11.20 and 11.21 can be found [here](https://github.com/Pramod-Kumar-G/full-stack-open-phonebook).

 ## Commands